Stakeholder Feedback Policy

 - stakeholders have the opportunity to provide feedback, including: current students, current staff, alumni, industry partners, academic peers, community groups and other interest groups;

-- feedback can be provided by individuals on their initiative or in response to requests by the College;
+- feedback can be provided by individuals on their initiative or in response to requests from AC;

 - feedback processes will be systematic, rigorous and respectful of the rights of students, staff and other stakeholders;